GomezWare/TailwindNexus/README.md

 ### What is tailwind nexus?
 Tailwind Nexus aims to be a platform to upload [Tailwind](https://tailwindcss.com/) components along with their functionality.

-Due to its nature it can be deployed locally, providing a secure space where your company, yourself or your friends can upload components. ﬁ
+Due to its nature it can be deployed locally, providing a secure space where your company, yourself or your friends can upload components.

 ### Why does Tailwind Nexus exist?